batmany13/about-me/README.md

 # About me

-My name is Bruce and I am a [software engineering leader](https://www.linkedin.com/in/batmany13/), who has built and lead many successful and high performing teams.
-I am currently an Engineering Director @ Netflix in the PES (Production Edge Systems) group leading the API systems team.
+My name is [Bruce Wang](https://www.linkedin.com/in/batmany13/) and I've been in various software development and leadership roles.
+I am currently an Engineering Director @ Netflix in the PES (Product Edge Systems) group leading the API systems team.

-This is a guide about me and my personal leadership philosophy.
-I adapted this from the [Finding my ideal leader exercise](https://docs.google.com/document/d/1S4DSgLhlAS2ods_mVqBh8v-55zPRjshBSkfmojmlz2A/edit) I did.
+This is a guide to my leadership philosophy and a little about me.

 ## My Leadership Framework